Date: Friday, 28 May 2021

 - View worked examples of how datasets can be used.

 Who should attend?

-This workshop will be of interest to researchers, policymakers and health service/program planning teams new to working with MBS and PBS data.
-The workshop is designed for those planning to use the Sax Institute’s 45 and Up Study or similar for linked data research and those interested in driving policy and practice change.
+This course will be of interest to researchers, policymakers and health service/program planning teams new to working with MBS and PBS data.
+The course is designed for those planning to use the Sax Institute’s 45 and Up Study or similar for linked data research and those interested in driving policy and practice change.

-- Session 2: what can and cannot be measured using MBS and PBS data, peculiarities of the datasets, how to choose the right codes, people, and study periods
+- How to choose the right codes, people, and study periods

 About the presenter

 Dr Anna Kemp-Casey is a Research Fellow in the Medicines and Device Surveillance Centre for Research Excellence at the University of South Australia and an Adjunct Research Fellow with the Centre for Health Services Research at The University of Western Australia.

 Anna has a decade of experience using PBS and MBS data to examine health service use in vulnerable populations.
 Her other research activities include cost barriers to medicines use, analysis of policy impacts, pharmaco-vigilance and medicines safety, and health outcomes studies using linked State and Commonwealth datasets.

 Anna is a former member of the Drug Utilisation Subcommittee of the Pharmaceutical Benefits Advisory Committee and a co-founder of Medicines Use Research Australia.

 E: email@example.com T: 02 9188 9595